What is the Local Studies Library?

 The Local Studies Library holds a large selection of over 5000 books relating to Hull and the local area, as well as special book collections on slavery, whaling, Andrew Marvell, Winifred Holtby and Philip Larkin.

-The Library hosts twelve public computers so you can access popular family history websites like Ancestry, Find My Past and the British Newspaper Archive, free of charge, as long as you are a member of Hull Libraries.
+The Library hosts public computers so you can access popular family history websites like Ancestry, Find My Past and the British Newspaper Archive, free of charge, as long as you are a member of Hull Libraries.
 If you're not already a member you can join during your visit.

 Eight microfilm/fiche readers can be used to access a variety of materials, including local newspapers, Burial Registers for the Hull Municipal Cemeteries, Electoral Registers and census returns.